 However, do you find you are still caught in negative thoughts about how unhealthy, stuck, and undeserving you are?
 The first step is to shift these negative thought patterns.
 Visualization is a process of using the active imagination to do just that, turning our deepest desires into reality.

-Typically, visualizing first thing upon waking, at mid-day and right before going to sleep are good times to start with.
+Typically, visualizing first thing upon waking, at mid-day, and right before going to sleep are good times to start with.
 Visualization can work with as little as 5-15 minutes 3 times per day.
 As you continue to practice, you’ll find that visualization becomes a way of life.
 You will switch mid-thought into a visualization during the normal course of your day.
-For extra power, invite a couple trusted friends or family members to visualize with you and for you.
+For extra power, invite a couple of trusted friends or family members to visualize with you and for you.

 First, sit and shift the attention to the body and breath.
 Pay attention to the breath coming in and out of the nose – focus the mind right at the nostrils.
 Notice if the mind follows the breath or drifts to other thoughts.
 Gently invite it back to the edge of the nose where the breath comes in and out steadily.
-Then, starting with the top of the head, scan the body parts until you reach the toes.
+Then, start with the top of the head and scan the body parts until you reach the toes.
 Head, face, neck, shoulders, arms – be as detailed as you can, noticing fingers, tips of fingers, or the whole hand.
 Notice any sensations, accept them, and instruct the body to relax.
 Scan the body from the toes to the top of the head and repeat as needed until you feel the body and mind relaxing.

 Next, imagine a place in nature you love.
-Imagine yourself there – in a meadow, near a river or on a mountaintop.
+Imagine yourself there – in a meadow, near a river, or on a mountaintop.
 What do you see, hear, smell, and feel?
 Think of what you desire – whether it is a healthy body, a successful career, or happiness.
-Imagine the pathogen being cleared out of the body, imagine yourself successful and happy.
+Imagine the pathogen being cleared out of the body; imagine yourself successful and happy.

 Continue to practice this visualization for at least 5 minutes, three times per day.

-And, take time to watch the clouds.
+And take time to watch the clouds.